d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/README.md

 # Exercise 1 - Upload CSV Files

 ## Upload CSV Files
-In this exercise, we will learn how to bring data into SAP Data Warehouse Cloud, which is pre-requisites for all follow-up exercises.
+In this exercise, we will learn how to bring data into SAP Data Warehouse Cloud by uploading some sample datasets.
+This is a pre-requiste for all follow-up exercises.

 1. Download the sample dataset via the following link: https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES .
 ![https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES](/images/csv_test_data.png)